LeoYimingLi/LeoYimingLi.github.io/index.md

 <img class="profile-picture" src="yiming.jpg">

 Hi!
 I am a 3rd year student from Harbin Institute of Technology, China.
 My major is Computer science.
-This semester I study in NCTU as an exchange student(Student ID: 0840029).
+This semester I study in UCB as an exchange student(Student ID: 3035532956).

 ## Education